swiftwasm/carton/README.md

 ## Watcher, bundler, and test runner for your [SwiftWasm](https://swiftwasm.org/) apps

 The main goal of `carton` is to provide a smooth zero-config experience when developing for WebAssembly.
-It is still in development, but it aims to support these features (🐥 means "ready to use"):
+It currently supports these features with separate commands:

-- 🐥 Creating basic package boilerplate for apps built with SwiftWasm with `carton init`.
+- Creating basic package boilerplate for apps built with SwiftWasm with `carton init`.
-- 🐥 Watching the app for source code changes and reloading it in your browser with `carton dev`.
+- Watching the app for source code changes and reloading it in your browser with `carton dev`.
-- 🐣 Running your XCTest suite in the full JavaScript/DOM environment with `carton test`.
+- Running your XCTest suite in the full JavaScript/DOM environment with `carton test`.
-- 🐥 Optimizing and packaging the app for distribution with `carton bundle`.
+- Optimizing and packaging the app for distribution with `carton bundle`.
-- 🐥 Managing SwiftWasm toolchain and SDK installations with `carton sdk`.
+- Managing SwiftWasm toolchain and SDK installations with `carton sdk`.

 It is currently work in progress, so watch the repository for imminent updates!